-Composer Pat Williams has been nominated 22 times for Emmy’s winning four.
+Composer Pat Williams has been nominated 22 times for Emmy winning four.
 He’s worked on television shows from The Mary Tyler Moore Show to The Streets of San Fransisco.
-His many diverse credits include music from cult horror film Ssssss (1973) Hex (1973) Kurt Russell rare film Used Cars (1980), John Waters’ Cry-Baby (1990) and the tele-frights The Failing of Raymond 1971, and Terror in the Sky 1971.
+His many diverse credits include music from cult horror films Ssssss (1973) Hex (1973) Kurt Russell’s rare film Used Cars (1980), John Waters’ Cry-Baby (1990), and the Tele-frights The Failing of Raymond 1971, and Terror in the Sky 1971.

 Arthur Hill is a fine actor who is quite adept at transforming himself from a self-driven unfeeling business tycoon Richard Damian to a changed man.
 He has the depth to straddle both the villain and the sage authority figure.

 James Stacy was popular by the late 1960s he had appeared in a western television series called Lancer.
-The drunk driver that hit Stacy and his girlfriend on their motorcycle killed his lady.
-Stacy tried to returned to acting two years later found there weren’t many roles. in 1971 he did make one other tele-fright film with Stephanie Powers and Dean Stockwell called Paper Man.
+The drunk driver who hit Stacy and his girlfriend on their motorcycle killed his lady.
+Stacy tried to return to acting two years later but found there weren’t many roles. in 1971 he did make one other tele-fright film with Stephanie Powers and Dean Stockwell called Paper Man.